vmenajr/mongo/atlas_search/README.md

 root@487c42c5ebf3:/var/lib/mongot# rg --binary matri 65fef63ad01ab701c9b08a78_f5_u0_a0/_0.cfs: binary file matches (found "\0" byte around offset 25)
 ```

 Looks like it's in there.
 Let's pull all the strings from that file and zoom in on that hit.
 ```console
 root@487c42c5ebf3:/var/lib/mongot# strings -n 3 65fef63ad01ab701c9b08a78_f5_u0_a0/_0.cfs | grep matri
 fleflewflew gragracgraciloslos los cmanman man amatmatrmatrinesnestnono no gno groneone one foveoverover panpanapanamplaplanplan revrevorevolsoysoy soy athethe the cthe mV
 ```

 Well that looks like...something :)
 Notice I used the `-n 3` parameter to strings.
 By default it will look for sequences >=4 and since we used min 3 on edgeGram(3,5) I scoped it lower.
 From that mish mash of text it does look like we have tokens for 'Matrix'
 ```console
 matmatrmatri -> mat,matr,matri
 ```

 But where's the rest of the phrase?
 Probably somewhere else on the file since tokens are deduplicated.

 At this point I got tired of manually peeking into the binary and decided to try some scripting.

 ## Pylucene
+Big shout out to @coady who builds and maintains a docker image that makes this a snap: `docker pull coady/pylucene`.
 Thanks to the existing docker container I managed to quickly get up and running with this python library and here's what I came up with
 ```python
 import sys